-Students are selected based on:
+Selection: Students are selected based on:

-their completed upper secondary (high school) grades (66%)
+- their completed upper secondary (high school) grades (66%)

 - Swedish Scholastic Aptitude Test (34%)

 Students who have completed their upper secondary (high school) studies outside of Sweden are selected based on their upper secondary grades.
 Students who have completed their upper secondary studies and have taken the Swedish Scholastic Aptitude Test (only available in Swedish) are selected based on their upper secondary grades and their Scholastic Aptitude Test results.
-Tuition fee-paying students and non-paying students are admitted on the same grounds but in different selection groups.

 If you are not a citizen of a European Union (EU) or European Economic Area (EEA) country, or Switzerland, you are required to pay application and tuition fees.
 Fees cover application and tuition only and do not cover accommodation, academic literature or the general cost of living.
 Read more about fees.